Modification of MCAO Procedure for Intraluminal Stroke Models

 We would recommend you to watch the movie of "MCAO model in the Rat" published on Journal of Visualized Experiments by Uluç et al, and the movie of MCAO in miceby Engel et al. The article provides great details on MCAO surgical procedures.
 There are two vascular approaches for intraluminal access of MCA, the ECA approach and the CCA approach, which has to be determined before your formal experiments start.
 The ECA approach provides better reperfusion through CCA whilst the CCA approach can only provide reperfusion through Willis Circle.
 A recent study by Morris, et al systematically compared the Variables influencing ischemic injury in these approaches, providing useful information for selecting the optimal vascular approach.

 Learning intraluminal MCAO Models from the following selected video articles.

 In order to further optimize your MCAO models, we suggest the following modifications for your regular surgical procedures:

 - Define the animal size for your study.
 Do a pilot study to determine the optimal tip diameter, coating length, and optimal inserted length of the MCAO suture for your animals.
 This step is critical for the success of your stroke modeling.

 - Before your MCAO procedures, weigh your animals, and match monofilament diameters in proprotion to animal body weights.

 - Mark the predetermined optimal inserted length on the bare surface of monofilaments using the Sharpie Metallic Silver marker pen, which we provide for your convenience.

-- Disinfect monofilaments with 70% ethanol or ethylene oxide.
-The reusable filaments are autoclavable under a proper temperature and for a limited duration.
+- Disinfect monofilaments (MCAO sutures) with 70% ethanol or sterilize with ethylene oxide.

 - Tie a knot around the external carotid artery at a position 1-2 mm upbloodstream to the point where the monofilament is to be inserted.
 This knot should be easy to loosen, or be reopened, and also tight enough to stop bleeding.